Staying on Top of Ever-Changing Payroll Laws

 You also have the responsibility of ensuring that your workers are correctly classified as exempt or non-exempt.
 Incorrectly classifying an employee may lead to a business failure of paying the full FICA and FUTA obligations resulting in payroll tax penalties, fines, and associated headaches.

 The recent tax overhaul has made the regulatory environment for businesses even more challenging.
 As an additional layer of complexity, individual states have implemented their own withholding measures in response to the federal tax laws, and more states could follow suit.

 A reliable strategy to keep up with payroll laws

 You could spend time looking up the many requirements that apply to your business, in hopes that you can detect and then implement applicable regulations.
-However, this can be a very risky move: this would mean forgoing revenue-producing activities in lieu of compliance – and even then, it's not guaranteed you'll interpret regulations correctly.
+However, this can be a risky move.
+It would mean forgoing revenue-producing activities in lieu of compliance – and even then, it's not guaranteed you'll interpret payroll laws correctly.

 Payroll mistakes are more common than you may think: approximately 33 percent of employers make payroll errors, and the IRS reports that 40 percent of small businesses incur an average of $845 each year in penalties for late or incorrect filings or payments.

 You may choose to work with a trusted advisor, but this can be challenging.
 CPAs, for example, are not always versed in the nuances of laws impacting every aspect of payroll, benefits, and human resources.
 That's why CPAs often recommend that employers outsource payroll responsibilities to a trusted provider.
 Instead of shouldering the burden on your own to keep up with payroll tax rates, calculate liabilities, file with appropriate agencies, and make timely payments, a payroll provider can offer expert assistance on some or all of these tasks.